8 Movies to Keep the (Pizza) Party Going After Five Nights at Freddy’s 2

 Thank you for applying to work at CableTV.com Pizzeria.
-Your resume indicates experience with the Five Nights at Freddy’s video game series and an interest in how to watch the Five Nights at Freddy’s movie.
+Your resume indicates experience with the Five Nights at Freddy’s video game series and an interest in watching the Five Nights at Freddy’s movies.
 Welcome to the team!

-Five Nights at Freddy’s hits theaters and the Peacock streaming service today (Friday, October 27).
-Also, if you’re interested in advancement opportunities, we suggest you watch these movies like Five Nights at Freddy’s.
+Five Nights at Freddy’s 2 hits theaters today (Friday, December 5).
+Also, if you’re interested in advancement opportunities, we suggest watching movies like Five Nights at Freddy’s.
 Not that they (or this website) have anything to do with pizza.

 1. Willy’s Wonderland (2021)